FarronF/limerick-council-meetings/meetings/2015/12/02-Community, Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services Strategic Policy Committee - 16th September 2015.md

 Registration is to re-open in November 2015.

+PPN.ie communication platform will be launched.
+---
-PPN.ie communication platform will be launched.--- Resource worker finalised and appointed in December.
+Resource worker finalised and appointed in December.

 Nominations and elections to fill SPC, JPC and LCDC seats to be completed by year end.